Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Separate voicelines sets with commas (",").
 			// --
 			// Item sets limit: 3
-			// Character limit for each set: 192
+			// Character limit for each set: 64
 			// --
-			// 1st set = Fall voiceline of killers.
+			// 1st set = Fall voiceline for killers.
-			// 2nd set = Fall voiceline of assistants.
+			// 2nd set = Fall voiceline for assistants.
-			// 3rd set = Fall voiceline of teammates.
+			// 3rd set = Fall voiceline for teammates.
 			"Fall Voiceline Reward"			""

+			// The healing percentage from first aid kits to reward to survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate percentages with commas (",").
+			// --
+			// Percentages limit: 3
+			// Character limit for each percentage: 1
+			// --
+			// Minimum percentage for each: 0.0 (OFF)
+			// Maximum percentage for each: 100.0 (Highest)
+			// --
+			// 1st number = Heal percentage for killers.
+			// 2nd number = Heal percentage for assistants.
+			// 3rd number = Heal percentage for teammates.
+			"Heal Percent Reward"			"100.0,100.0,100.0"

 			// The item(s) to reward to survivors.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.